 “Now we are in the second wave of the epidemic, in which prescription opioids are still overprescribed, and still contribute to morbidity and mortality, but now illicit opioids are playing a bigger role in deaths,” says Anna Lembke, medical director of addiction medicine at Stanford University, and the author of Drug Dealer, M.D.
-(Lembke was not involved in the study.)
+(Lembke was not involved in the study, but has testified as an expert witness in litigation against drug manufacturers.)
 “In this second wave of the epidemic, I think social determinants of health like poverty, unemployment, social distress and alienation, are bigger contributors, probably because they’re independent risk factors for addiction and drug overdose.”

 Those social factors don’t seem to be mitigated by available medical care, at least according to the available government data.
 Drug deaths were a tiny bit higher in areas that were designated a “mental healthcare professional shortage area,” by the Department of Health and Human Services’ definition, but not enough to be statistically significant.